Date Published

 ❖ using other platforms popular with youth

-Understand How ESDC will Assess Youth Outreach
+Understand How ESDC Will Assess Youth Outreach

 Apart from the new requirements, ESDC has also added “targeted outreach to youth” as an acceptable method of recruitment.
-The Canadian government has listed five specific activities that can help keeping the balance such as:
+The Canadian government has listed five specific activities that can help keeping the balance, such as:

-❖ Youth focused job advertisement
+❖ Youth-focused job advertisement

-In order to recruit candidates, Canadian employers must post job vacancies on youth oriented platforms such as Job Bank Canada youth section, provincial or territorial youth employment programs and post-secondary career centers.
+In order to recruit candidates, Canadian employers must post job vacancies on youth-oriented platforms such as Job Bank Canada youth section, provincial or territorial youth employment programs and post-secondary career centers.

 ❖ Collaboration with educational institutions